bobalicious/amoss/README.md

 Similar to a Test Spy, although is defined in such a way that *only* the methods that are configured are allowed to be called.

-As with the Test Spy, is used to 'stub out' an object that *is* the focus of the test.
+As with the Test Spy, is used to create a Test Double an object that *is* the focus of the test.

 That is, the test is checking that the method under test calls particular methods on the given Test Double passing parameters with certain values that are predictable.